 Building the BUDDHIO: A 'Perry' Tale

-Long ago in the heart of the South Perry District, nearby Grant Park on east Spokane's lower South Hill, the foundation was laid for a humble rectangular building.
-This simple clapboard structure was built in 1908.
-After five years of comprehensive renovations, the structure stands proudly as an important reminder of it's historical presence and purpose.
+Long ago in the heart of the South Perry District, nearby Grant Park on east Spokane's lower South Hill, the foundation was laid for a humble clapboard structure.
+The year was 1908, and now 110 years later and 8 years of comprehensive renovations, the structure stands proudly as an important historical landmark.

-Today it continues to serve the community in many ways and is fondly known by it's yoga and dance communities as the BUDDHIO, (Buddha + Studio.)
-In addition to weekly classes, and therapeutic services, it serves as a gathering space for Spokane's artistic community, and is home to The Ground Up, offering its patrons a variety of coffee, tea and smoothie creations.
+Today it continues to serve the community in many ways and is fondly known by it's yoga and dance communities as "the BUDDHIO", (Buddha + Studio.)
+In addition to weekly classes and therapeutic services, it serves as a platform for Spokane's artistic and acting communities, and is home to The Ground Up, offering a variety of coffee, tea smoothie and small nibbles.

-We offer gratitude to the Spokane Buddhist Temple for the opportunity to rebuild and renew this gracious space, and to our community for their generous donations and support which make it's preservation possible.
+Our deep gratitude to the Spokane Buddhist Temple for the opportunity to rebuild and renew this gracious space, and to our community for their generous donations and ongoing support which make its preservation possible.

 The Buddhio Project: Sound & Lights Stage Renovations

-Our final phase is underway, to enhance our stage and grow our theatrical, and performance community.
+Our final phase is underway, to enhance our stage and grow our theatrical and artistic performance community.

 Thank you- every dollar makes a difference!